SparrOSDeveloperTeam/halo/README.md

 * Expand.exe, Makecab.exe, and Mkisofs.exe for Creating/Extracting cabs and making a ISO
 * 7-Zip and un7zip.exe for 7z tools
 * Halo Dedicated Server (useless these days but whatever people want)
+* VB.Net 2005 for the Builder menu
+* Bat2Exe 2.4.7 for creating exes outta batches

 ## Dependencies

 * Halo Combat Evolved original CD-ROM
+* USB Flash Drive (1GiB or bigger)
 * [.Net 3.5 Framework](https://www.microsoft.com/en-us/download/details.aspx?id=25150).

 ## How to use